mbasso/react-cssom/README.md

 ReactDOM.render(<App />, document.getElementById('root'));
 ```

-Now you can use react-cssom as you can see in the gif above, just like in normal css, you can select React Components.
+Now you can use react-cssom as you can see in the gif above, just like normal css, but with a special selector for React Components.
 You can load styles in the way that you prefer but is important to keep in mind that selectors must be in this form:

 ```css